 I’ve been trying to replicate the flavor of shawarma at home for months, playing with different spice combinations and cooking methods.
-At first I tried buying premade shawarma spice blends from the Middle Eastern markets, but none of them made my mouth happy.
+At first I tried buying pre-made shawarma spice blends from the Middle Eastern markets, but none of them made my mouth happy.
 I needed more spice, more flavor, more oomph.
 So I began to experiment.
-Then finally, last week, I nailed it.
+Then finally, I nailed it!

-This recipe goes great with hummus and toum or tahini sauce, over a salad for a boost of protein, or in a pita sandwich or wrap.
-It stores well in the fridge, so you can make a large batch and enjoy it for several days afterwards– just reheat before serving.
+This recipe goes great with hummus and toum or tahini sauce, over a salad for a boost of protein, or in a pita pocket or wrap.
+It stores well in the refrigerator, so you can make a large batch and enjoy it for several days afterwards– just reheat before serving.
 The best part?
 It’s ridiculously easy to make!
-You’re welcome. 🙂
+You’re welcome.

 Video by Entice Films